-- The department only guarantees fieldwork placements that meet the AOTA and department requirements.
-Students may request a specific placement, but the final decision is determined by availability of sites and will be made by the Academic/Clinical Fieldwork Coordinator. - 2.
-The LSUHSC-New Orleans Occupational Therapy Program requires successful completion of 24 weeks' full-time Level II Fieldwork, prior to graduation. - 3.
-Students may not participate in clinical, fieldwork or preceptorship courses until all prerequisite course work has been completed successfully.
-See Provisions for Academic Progression in general section of School of Allied Health Professions catalog. - 4.
-A student who receives a grade of "Failure" in any Level II Fieldwork Experience twice, will be dismissed from the program regardless of the student's cumulative grade point average.
+- 1. The department only guarantees fieldwork placements that meet the AOTA and department requirements.
+Students may request a specific placement, but the final decision is determined will be made by the Academic/Clinical Fieldwork Coordinator. - 2.
+The LSUHSC-New Orleans Occupational Therapy Program requires the successful completion of 24 weeks of full-time Level II Fieldwork prior to graduation. - 3.
+Students may not participate in clinical, fieldwork, or preceptorship courses until all prerequisite coursework has been completed successfully.
+See Provisions for Academic Progression in the general section of the School of Allied Health Professions catalog. - 4.
+A student who receives a grade of "Failure" in any Level II Fieldwork Experience twice will be dismissed from the program regardless of the student's cumulative grade point average.
 This requirement may be waived upon recommendation of the Department Head and approval of the Dean.
 The following is from the LSUHSC-N.O.
 Occupational Therapy Student Handbook in the Provisions for Academic Progression section: - a.
 Student who earns a grade of Unsatisfactory or Failing a clinical fieldwork will be placed on scholastic probation, and must repeat the fieldwork. - b.
 Students who fall from 1-10 quality points below a 3.0 cumulative GPA will be placed on scholastic probation. - c.
 Students placed on scholastic probation must repeat those courses in which an unacceptable grade was earned when next regularly offered and earn a satisfactory grade [including OCCT 6670 and OCCT 6770].
 Failure to meet this requirement will result in dismissal from the School. - d.
 A course, including those designated clinical fieldwork (OCCT 6670 and OCCT 6770), may be repeated one time only.
 Students who repeat a course but earn an unacceptable grade will be dismissed from the school. - 5.
 LSUHSC New Orleans Department of OT requires that all Fieldwork be completed within 24 months following academic preparation. - 6.
-There is a strong possibility that a fieldwork placement will have to be scheduled outside the local area. - 7.
+There is a strong possibility that a fieldwork placement will have to be scheduled outside the local area.
+Students should plan for out-of-town and out-of-state fieldwork upon beginning the program. - 7.
 Students assume their own financial responsibility for travel, living accommodations, etc., for each fieldwork placement.
-Very few facilities offer stipends, housing or meals. - After the paperwork has been completed, and the fieldwork site has been confirmed by the facility, there will be no changes in the placement.
-If there is an emergency or dire circumstance, the student may request a change in writing indicating the cause/reason for a change.
+Very few facilities offer stipends, housing, or meals. - 8.
+After the paperwork has been completed and the fieldwork site has been confirmed by the facility, there will be no changes in the placement.
+If there is an emergency or dire circumstance, the student may request a change in writing, indicating the cause/reason for a change.
 The request will be reviewed by the department to determine if a change is possible.
 The student must realize that it is often not possible to honor these requests.